113PDCLAB-Course/deep-learning-final-project/README.md

 #### (2) Analyze
 People cannot understand CT scans or medical instructions, explanations can be generated using LLMs.
 ### 2. Purpose
-Our purpose is to detected weather there's tomor or not.
+Our purpose is to detected whether there's tomor or not.
 ### 3. Method
 #### (1) Data processing
+The following pre-processing was applied to each image:
+- Auto-orientation of pixel data (with EXIF-orientation stripping)
-We first standardizes all input images to **512x512** size and performs **normalization** to scale pixel values **between 0 and 1**, ensuring data consistency.
-Then, we convert the original annotation data into **binary masks** to identify tumor regions.
-To effectively manage large amounts of data, the system employs a data generator for batch processing, while implementing data augmentation techniques to expand the training set, and utilizes memory optimization strategies to enhance training efficiency.
+- Resize to 512x512(Stretch) scale pixel values **between 0 and 1**, ensuring data consistency.
+- Convert the original annotation data into **binary masks** to identify tumor regions.
+- Employs a data generator for batch processing, while implementing data augmentation techniques to expand the training set.

 #### (2) Feature we choose
-label all in, because we use classification, and it's image.
-We have four files, a file is a label.
+The dataset includes 2146 images.Tumors are annotated in COCO Segmentation format, these 2146 pictures are all pictures with tumors.
+We use all labels because we are figuring out the classification task.
+- test data: 215 images
+- train data: 1502 images
+- validation data: 429 images

 #### (3) Model
 We choose **3** models to compare, UNet, ResNext50, ResUNet++.
 And we analyze these three models below :
 - **UNet**

-**Main feature:** Classic model designed for medical image segmentation.
+  - **Main feature:** Classic model designed for medical image segmentation.
 Adopts an encoder-decoder architecture and uses skip connections in detailed features are introduced during the decoding process.

 **Advantage:** The computing cost is low, the architecture is simple and easy to deploy.